ethereum/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

    > web3.sha3("multiply(uint256)").substring(0, 10)
    "0xc6888fa1"

-See for details `this page <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#function-selector>`_.
+See `this page <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#function-selector>`_ for details.

 The next step is to encode the arguments.
 We only have one uint256, lets assume we supply the value 6.
 The ABI has a `section <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#argument-encoding>`_ which specifies how to encode uint256 types.